LiBinZyu/VAI/README.md

 [![Unity Version](https://img.shields.io/badge/Unity-2022.3.47%2B-blue.svg)](https://unity.com/)
 [![Platform](https://img.shields.io/badge/Platform-Windows%20-blue.svg)](#)

-`VAI (Unity Voice AI Command)` is a **lightweight, low-dependency, and API-key based** system for implementing voice control in your Unity projects.
+`VAI (Unity Voice AI Assistant)` is a **lightweight, low-dependency, and API-key based** system for implementing voice control in your Unity projects.
 It integrates wake word detection, Automatic Speech Recognition (ASR), and LLM-driven tool calling to translate natural user speech into executable functions.

 >⭐ This system can be easily integrated into any Unity project.
 Usage is simple: just register your own functions in `FunctionRegistry.cs` and you're ready to go.